 Mix spices.
 1 tablespoon brown sugar, 1 1/2 teaspoon kosher salt, 1 teaspoon garlic powder, 1 1/2 teaspoon chili powder, 1/2 teaspoon cumin, and 1/8 teaspoon cayenne pepper.

 Trim off fat cap and silverskin if present.

 Cut the scored rib cuts to about 2/3 of the way through the meat.

 Place meat on a large piece of plastic wrap back side up.
 Sprinkle the spices on the back and flip.
 Now sprinkle the cut side and get into the cuts.

 Wrap tight in the wrap and refrigerate for 30 minutes to overnight if you want.
 You could skip the wrap and go right to the grill if you want but this gives the spices time to penetrate.

-Place on grill initially for 7-8 minutes with cut side down.
-Then flip every 5-6 minutes until internal temp of about 160.
-About 22-25 minutes total.
+Place on grill over direct heat and flip every 5-6 minutes until internal temp of about 145-150.
+About 20 minutes total.